 The state of charge meter works pretty well, it has some menu options that let you program it to the type of battery that you have so that the readings are a bit more accurate.
 It also comes with a thermocouple to display temperature, so make sure to tape it to the battery somewhere, we recommend using aluminum tape.

 To charge the battery, just use the AGM battery charger linked in the shopping list (make sure it is set on 12V AGM mode).
-Charging does take a while, so start at least a day before you intend to use it.
+Because the charging does take a while, so start at least a day before you intend to use it.
 For charging, we just use the red and black terminal posts, just don’t mix them up!

 Below is the State of Charge voltage chart we used to program ours (This is an AGM battery):